kaisenlinux/manpages-dev/category/TCP/socat.md

               Option groups: FD,SOCKET,LISTEN,CHILD,RANGE,IP6,TCP,RETRY

        TUN[:<if-addr>/<bits>]
               Creates a Linux TUN/TAP device and optionally assignes it the address and netmask given by the parameters.
-The resulting network interface is almost ready for use by other processes; socat serves its "wire side".
-This address requires read and write access to  the  tunnel  cloning  device,  usually
-              /dev/net/tun , as well as permission to set some ioctl()s.
+The resulting network interface is almost ready for use by other  pro‐ cesses;  socat  serves  its  "wire  side".
+This  address  requires  read and write access to the tunnel cloning device, usually /dev/net/tun , as well as permission to set some ioctl()s.
 Option iff-up is required to immediately activate the interface!
               Note: If you intend to transfer packets between two Socat "wire sides" you need a protocol that keeps packet boundaries, e.g.UDP; TCP might work with option nodelay.
               Option groups: FD,NAMED,OPEN,TUN
               Useful options: iff-up, tun-device, tun-name, tun-type, iff-no-pi See also: ip-recv

        UDP:<host>:<port>
               Connects to <port> [UDP service] on <host> [IP address] using UDP/IP version 4 or 6 depending on address specification, name resolution, or option pf.
               Please note that, due to UDP protocol properties, no real connection is established; data has to be sent for `connecting’ to the server, and  no  end-of-file  condition  can  be transported.
               Option groups: FD,SOCKET,IP4,IP6
               Useful options: ttl, tos, bind, sourceport, pf See also: UDP4, UDP6, UDP-LISTEN, TCP, IP